gabrieldaos/gabrieldaos.github.io/_posts/2019-10-15-eskwelabs-capstone.md

 2. What are the similarities of the popular news tweets?

-3. Can we predict how popular a tweet will be based from the features it has?
+3. Can we predict how popular a tweet will be based on the features it has?

 ![methodology](https://github.com/soadleirbag/soadleirbag.github.io/blob/master/img/capstone-images/methodology.PNG?raw=true){: .center-block :}